-The Christine Center was created in the spirit of simplicity, stillness and beauty.
-We receive you with deep hospitality and will do everything we can to make your stay what you require.
+The Christine Center was created in the spirit of simplicity, stillness, and beauty.
+We receive you with deep hospitality.

 You may request a specific hermitage.
-However, for various reasons, including weather and maintenance issues, we are unable to guarantee that you’ll receive the hermitage of your choice.
+Please note: In all cases we do our best to accommodate your housing requests however, we cannot guarantee you will receive the hermitage of your choice.